Skip to main content

 Setting Project Key at Runtime

-A project key is required at compilation time of the Bort APK, but it can also be changed at runtime if needed.
+A Project Key is required at compilation time of the Bort APK, but it can also be changed at runtime if needed.
 This can be useful for moving test devices to a separate project so their metrics and issues don't pollute the main project being used.
 To use this feature, add ALLOW_PROJECT_KEY_CHANGE=true to your bort.properties.

-There are two ways to change the project key: using a sysprop or using an Intent.
+There are two ways to change the Project Key: using a sysprop or using an Intent.

 caution

-Use either a sysprop or an Intent to change the project key, but never both.
+Use either a sysprop or an Intent to change the Project Key, but never both.
 If a sysprop is configured at build time, then a broadcast cannot be used.

 Intent

-This is supported from Bort 4.5.0 onwards.
+This is supported from Android SDK 4.5.0 onwards.

 Once enabled in bort.properties, you can run the following adb command to change the key.